BorisLeung/STAT4012/README.md

 ```
 conda create -n <env_name> python=3.11 anaconda
+conda activate <env_name>
 conda install pytorch::pytorch torchvision torchaudio -c pytorch
 ```

 -   Note: replace \<env_name\> with your own name for your local environment. `stat4012proj` was chosen for `mac.yaml`.
--   Note: The second line above is to install PyTorch.
-The line was generated from the official [PyTorch docs](https://pytorch.org/get-started/locally/)
+-   Note: The last line above is to install PyTorch.
+The line was generated from the official [PyTorch docs](https://pytorch.org/get-started/locally/).
+One can ignore this line if PyTorch is not necessary.

 ## Files